-This year’s DLRL Summer School happens July 24 – August 2, 2019 in Edmonton, Alberta, Canada.
+This year’s DLRL Summer School happens July 27 to August 4, 2020 in Montreal, Quebec, Canada.
 The event brings together graduate students, post-docs and professionals to cover the foundational research, new developments, and real-world applications of deep learning and reinforcement learning.
 Participants learn directly from world-renowned researchers and lecturers.

 Related extracurricular activities will include an AI Career Fair, industry and partner-sponsored events, as well as tourism events.

 Deep neural networks are a powerful method for automatically learning distributed representations at multiple levels of abstraction.
 Over the past decade, they have dramatically pushed forward the state-of-the-art in domains as diverse as vision, language understanding, robotics, game playing, graphics, health care, and genomics.
 The DLSS will cover both the foundations and applications of deep neural networks, from fundamental concepts to leading-edge research results.

 Reinforcement Learning is a family of approaches for developing systems that learn optimal behaviour through interaction with an environment.
 In recent years, reinforcement learning has seen success as an essential component of Deep Reinforcement Learning, which has helped AI researchers achieve previously unheard of results in games like Go and in the development of autonomous vehicles.
 The RLSS will cover the basics of reinforcement learning and show its most recent research trends and discoveries, as well as present an opportunity to interact with graduate students and senior researchers in the field.